arXiv/arxiv-base/gcp/cloud_functions/aggregate_hourly_downloads/README.md

 export CLASSIC_DB_URI='SECRET_HERE'

 ```
-the classic db URI always needs to be for the prodution database to get category data for recent papers, adn you will need to set up a connection to the database
+the classic db URI always needs to be for the prodution database to get category data for recent papers, and you will need to set up a connection to the database

 # to run the manual backfill